muut/riotjs-admin/doc/modular.md

 ## 4. Demo application
 Riot.js comes with an example application that goes beyond a Todo MVC.
 It's an administration panel that is easy to continue with.
 Something useful.
 It's well documented and shows the basics of modular programming.

+This documentation is split into two parts: 1) outlining the core concepts in modular single page applications and 2) code samples.
+After those you can peek the source code of the [demo application](https://github.com/moot/riotjs-admin) to get full understanding of modular Riot applications.

 # Modular applications